dialeleven/dialeleven/README.md

 ## 👋 Hi, There!

 I'm Francis, a passionate web developer with a love for building innovative software solutions.
-I specialize in backend development, with expertise in the LAMP stack (Linux, Apache, PHP, MySQL) plus use of the Laravel framework.
+I specialize in backend development, with expertise in the LAMP stack (Linux, Apache, PHP, MySQL) and skilled use of the Laravel framework.
+I'm venturing out in the frontend development world working with various frameworks and libraries like React.js and Vue.js.

 I've built a **[Laravel 11 CRUD app](https://github.com/dialeleven/laravel-crud-in-50-minutes-for-beginners-from-scratch)** with **numerous additions** from my working experience (e.g. pagination, sorting, sending emails/attachements, middleware authentication, Blade templating, forgot/reset user passwords, **PHPUnit** testing, **API consumption** (WeatherAPI), **Laravel Casher** (Stripe payments), **Redis** basics - install/config/session cache driver, etc.).
 I'm also involved in frontend development (HTML5, CSS3, JavaScript) and working towards full-stack development.